LenarBad/EasyLog-Spring-Example/README.md

     }
 ```

-Log ouptut will look like this
+Log output will look like this

 ```json
 2018-06-29 14:40:47.139  INFO 12128 --- [           main] UneasyLogger                             :